Baya Clare ~ 651-600-5990 ~ firstname.lastname@example.org

 I have training as a Spiritual Director from the Spiritual Direction Certificate Program, as well as an M.A. in theology from St Catherine University in Saint Paul, Minnesota.

-My theological and spiritual direction training included coursework in life stages, prayer practices, and Ignatian discernment.
+My academic training in theology included courses in scripture, systematics, ethics, history, mysticism and prayer.
+My spiritual direction training included coursework in issues and ethics, life stages, prayer practices, soul care and discernment methods.
 Beyond the academic and theoretical, however, I have 10+ years of experience working with young people ages 18-35, individually and in groups, as they have navigated life choices, vocation decisions, and spiritual questions in university, prison, and work settings.
-Most of my directees are young people on journeys of decision-making, launching and commitment.
+Most of my directees are people on journeys of decision-making, launching and commitment.

 I am a Sister of St. Joseph, meaning that I am a vowed member of a Catholic women’s religious community.
 We have been around for almost 400 years, serving in many and varied ways and places.
 Here’s some more info about us.